ovh/terraform-provider-ovh/website/docs/d/dedicated_installation_template.html.markdown

 # ovh_dedicated_installation_template (Data Source)

-Use this data source to retrieve informations about a specific ovh dedicated server installation template.
+Use this data source to retrieve information about a specific OVH dedicated server installation template.

 ## Example Usage